GENITOURINARY INJURY AND RECONSTRUCTIVE UROLOGY

 - AUA data grant - We received and AUA data grant in 2018 for the study of radiation injury after treatment of prostate cancer and are currently creating a database for the study of multiple aspects of this problem.

 Motivated fellows may receive or work towards a master’s degree during fellowship.
-Advanced degrees could include a master’s degree in clinical investigation (MSCI), business (MBA), or education.
+Advanced degrees could include a master’s degree in clinical investigation (MSCI), business (MBA), or education (MEd).
 These advanced degrees can help catapult a career in academic or other practice settings.
+(Pictured: University of Utah Residency Program Director Sara Lenherr, MD and Fellowship Director Jeremy Myers, MD with Ross Anderson, MD (2020))

-Society of Genitourinary Reconstructive Surgeons (GURS) Verification: The fellowship at University of Utah is one of twenty fellowships verified by GURS.
+Society of Genitourinary Reconstructive Surgeons (GURS) Verification: The fellowship at University of Utah is verified by GURS.

-In general, reconstructive urology staff perform about 80 urethroplasties a year, > 50 abdominal reconstructive cases including urinary diversion and ureteral repair, and > 50 gender affirmation surgeries.
+In general, reconstructive urology staff perform about 80-100 urethroplasties a year, greater than 50 abdominal reconstructive cases including urinary diversion and ureteral repair, and greater than 50 gender affirmation surgeries.
+Female reconstruction and make sexual health are not required categories for GURS verification and are not emphasized in the fellowship as reflected by the case volumes.